-Blackpool CC have been Northern League champions a record sixteen times (once jointly), the last occasion being in 2014.
+Blackpool CC have been Northern League champions a record seventeen times (once jointly), the last occasion being in 2018.
 They were also National Club champions in 1990, having been runners-up in 1975.
 The club also won the Lancashire Cup on eight occasions between 1973 and 1996.
 Blackpool CC have been division two champions on twelve occasions.

 But cricket was being played in Blackpool many years prior to the formation of the Palace, or Alhambra as it was then known, Shield, which was the first competitive cricket played in the Fylde area.
 The games prior to 1902 were so-called ordinary fixtures, friendly games as they might now be known, and Blackpool started playing such games as early as 1879.
 It was in that year that cricket joined with the winter sport and the very first joint Blackpool Cricket and Football Club was founded.